SidJain1412/CompetitiveProgramming/README.md

 **Create a new pull request from your forked repository
 Wait for your PR review and merge approval!
-As long as it follows all the Contribution Guidelines mentioned below, it should be accepted** 🎉🎉
+As long as it follows all the Contribution Guidelines mentioned below, it should be accepted.** 🎉🎉

 ### Refer to [Contribution Guidelines](https://github.com/SidJain1412/CompetitiveProgramming/blob/master/CONTRIBUTING.md) before making a PR